dgurudot/gr/help/en-us/HELP-INSIGHTS.md

 # **Insights**

 Displays account insights as given below:
-  - **Allocation Value:** Bubble chart showing current value of each position in potfolio
+  - **Allocation Value:** Bubble chart showing current value of each position in portfolio
   - **Value %:** Pie chart showing % value of each position in portfolio.
   - **Cost:** Pie chart showing cost allocation to each position in portfolio.
   - **Cost %:** Funnel chart showing top cost allocation % for positions in portfolio.